 The transition to a low-carbon economy needs to be swift to keep global warming under 2°C. Consequently, the focus of Climate Bonds Initiative's advocacy is on mobilising bond markets at scale to fund sustainable and climate-resilient infrastructure, low-carbon buildings, sustainable use of natural resources and improving industrial processes to reduce emissions.
-Scale is achieved with the financing/refinancing of capital assets that can generate immediate or nearterm impact and would continue generating a positive climate benefit over the medium- to long-term.
+Scale is achieved with the financing/refinancing of capital assets that can generate immediate or near-term impact and would continue generating a positive climate benefit over the medium- to long-term.

 In this context, capital expenditure to improve assets and make them more energy efficient and/or more climate resilient is an acceptable use of proceeds.
 In fact, it forms the basis of the Buildings (Upgrade) Sector Criteria used for Certification.
 As with any allocation, though, the level of ambition needs to be sufficient, which translates to meeting benchmark metrics where these are specified.
-For property CapEx, for example, the energy efficiency improvement threshold is going to be aligned with the EU Taxonomy.
+For property CapEx, for example, the threshold is 25% improvement in energy efficiency.
 On a case-by-case basis, the threshold may be re-assessed - e.g. if the work is being done on new and refurbished buildings that are already energy efficient and/or there is a combination of targets such as improving energy efficiency and reducing water consumption (as is the case with, say, Fannie Mae's Green Rewards programme).